DURS Executive Board

 Jiwoo Lisa Kim T’ 21, Secretary/Webmaster

-Lisa is a freshman from Seoul, Korea.
+Lisa is a sophomore from Seoul, Korea.
 She studies Neuroscience, Biology, and Photography.
 She has worked in the Schmid lab, which studies microbial extremophiles.
 She has previously worked with researching genetic mutations on C. elegans, botanical research in Ecuador, and finding new copepod species in a biodiversity lab.
+Currently, she works in the Wang Lab, studying neural circuits.
 Outside of research, she is on SWERVE, Duke’s women ultimate frisbee team, is a photographer for the Standard, loves daydreaming.

 Barbara Xiong T’ 21, Graphic Designer